MohammadTaghipour/pars_validator/README.md

 - Convert Persian and Arabic digits in a text to English digits
 - Convert number to Persian letters
 - Convert number to Persian price in Tomans
+- Separate numbers and strings with a custom count and separator

 #### 🌏 National ID utilities:
 - Validate an Iranian National ID